 The National Security Journal (NSJ) is an open access journal that aims to provide a platform for the dissemination of high quality academic and professional research on national security topics relating to New Zealand and its regional environment.

-Volume 2, Issue 2 – 2020
+Volume 3, Issue 2 – Women and Security Special Issue

 Reframing New Zealand’s Biosecurity Conversation Post-Covid-19: An Argument for Integrating Interspecies Concerns

 Keywords: Biosecurity, COVID-19, Human Health, National Security, New Zealand.